 This thesis is divided into six sections.
-First section includes chapter I. This section defines the problem addressed by the researchers and discusses the background to the mobilem.
+First section includes chapter I. This section defines the problem addressed by the researchers and discusses the background to the problem.
 It highlights the objectives and achievements of the research.

-second section includes chapter II and III.
-This section includes the theoretical and the section includes the section includes the theoretical and the section includes t
+Second section includes chapter II and III.
+This section includes the theoretical and literature review of the principles of the construction management and construction planning supported with two computer programs.

-Third section includes chapter IV, which gives the quality control application ways, and international standards for the buildings construction process.
+Third section includes chapter IV, which gives the quality control application ways, discussions and international standards for the buildings construction process.

 Fourth section includes chapter V and VI.
-Chapter V includes the surveys and the echniques used in the evaluation of the effects of the quality control principles on the description and cost of the buildings construction projects, and in chapter VI, the description, recommendations and implications for future research are mentioned.
+Chapter V includes the surveys and the techniques used in the evaluation of the effects of the quality control principles on the duration and cost of the buildings construction projects, and in chapter VI, the conclusion, recommendations and implications for future research are mentioned.